theclarkeorbit/theclarkeorbit.github.io/content/blogs/greta_playground.md

 ---
-title: "A first foray into probabilistic programming with Greta"
+title: "greta playground"
 output:
   html_document:
     df_print: paged
 ---
+A first foray into probabilistic programming with Greta

 ## Models and modelling